GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

 #### Statically reserve space for late-loading content

-If placing late-loading content in the content flow, ensure shifts are eliminated by reserving the space for them in the initial layout.
+If placing late-loading content in the content flow, layout shifts can be avoided by reserving the space for them in the initial layout.

 This can be as simple as adding a `min-height` styling to reserve space or, for responsive content such as ads, using the new [`aspect-ratio`](/aspect-ratio/) CSS property in a similar manner to the way browsers automatically use this for images with dimensions provided.